Five questions for creatives

 Tips I would give to anybody who is looking to get started in the creative industry would be – don’t compare yourself to anyone.
 Creative people all have a unique gift, and I think that when you start to follow someone else’s style you lose your uniqueness.
 The one thing I feared doing the most was styling bridal hair, now I specialise in it.
-The day I stopped criticising my work and relaxed was the day I started to create my own unique style that only I can do, that then sets me apart from the rest.
+The day I stopped criticising my work and relaxed was the day I started to create my own unique style that only I can do, which then sets me apart from the rest.

 You can view more of Becks work on her website: www.thairapy-freelance.co.uk